E. J. Tackett: 2022

 he and his partner Marshall Kent won the PBA WSOB XIII Roth-Holman Doubles Championship.
-The win earned E. J. his 15th PBA Tour title.
+The win earned Tackett his 15th PBA Tour title.

 Tackett's 2022 season was enough to get him the #3 seed in the 2022 PBA Playoffs, where he would face a struggling Jesper Svensson.
 However, after splitting the first two games, Tackett would lose in the roll-off 38-24 after a heart wrenching 2-4-6-10 leave in the 10th frame.

 On July 31, Tackett won his 16th PBA Tour title in the Storm Striking Against Breast Cancer Mixed Doubles tournament, with partner Diandra Asbaty.
 This was Tackett's third title in the event, and he has won with three different partners (Liz Johnson in 2018 and Danielle McEwan in 2021).

 Tackett led the 2022 PBA Tour with a 225.27 average, was third in points and seventh in earnings with $160,675.